SanketYerwadkar/My--portfolio---/README.md

 The website design and code are created by Sanket Yerwadkar.
 Icons used in the project are from Iconsbox.com
 License:
-This project is licensed under the [License Name] License.
+This project is licensed under the MIT License(#LICENSE).
 See the LICENSE file for details.